Australian Active Service Medal 1945–1975: Related medals

 Recipients of this medal are also entitled to the issue of the Returned from Active Service Badge.

 Recipients of the AASM 1945–75 may be authorised to wear up to three further medals for the same period of service; a UK campaign medal, a medal from an international organisation and a medal from a host nation.

 During this period campaign and service medals under the UK system were originally issued.
 The Australian system of honours was introduced in 1975 following which Australian service and campaign medals were issued to Australian Military Force personnel, and the issue of UK medals discontinued.

 The AASM 1945–75 was issued retrospectively to provide an Australian recognition of the service.
-The AASM 1945–75 was issued in addition to the exiting UK medals.
+The AASM 1945–75 was issued in addition to the existing UK medals.
 The UK medals remained recognised in the Australian Order of Precedence.
 UK medals applicable to a clasp are referenced with the clasp details.

 Personnel who receive this medal may also be entitled to receive a service or campaign medal from an international organisation or the host country, if they meet the eligibility criteria for those medals.
 These are treated as foreign medals in the Australian system, and if approved for wear on service uniforms, are worn after Australian medals in the order they are received.

 Some of the international and host nation medals have been granted a blanket authority for all recipients to wear.
 Others are approved on an individual basis.
 Any foreign medals with blanket approval to be worn are referenced with the clasp.
 In addition all UN medals are authorised for wear.